Redstockings: History

 About a month later, Redstockings soon held its own "hearing", an open meeting in the Washington Square Methodist Church, where twelve women testified about their experiences with illegal abortion.
 The March "speakout" was Redstockings' opportunity to hear testimony of those they felt were the experts: "We are the true experts, the only experts, we who have had abortions," one of the twelve said.
 One of the women in attendance was Gloria Steinem, who would years later identify the meeting as a milestone in her feminist activism.

-In the early 1970s, Redstockings were noted for their "speakouts" and Zap (action) and street theater on the issue of abortion rights.
-(This style of protest was emulated by an early-1980s pro-choice group, No More Nice Girls, one of the founders of which was Redstockings veteran, Ellen Willis.)
+In the early 1970s, Redstockings were noted for their "speakouts" and zap actions and street theater on the issue of abortion rights.
+(This style of protest was emulated by an early-1980s pro-choice group, No More Nice Girls, one of the founders of which was Redstockings veteran Ellen Willis.)

 On March 3, 1989, Redstockings met again at the Washington Square Methodist Church to commemorate the 20th anniversary of their 1969 meeting, at a speakout called "Abortion: Women Tell it Like it Is, Was, and Ought to Be...1969-1989."

 More recently, the group leads a project to make available, through the Women's Liberation Archives for Action, radical feminist papers and original source organizing material building on their concept "History for Activist Use"; the project also puts out new theory on women's oppression and what to do about it.
 In 2001, they released a book called Confronting the Myth of America: Women's Liberation and National Health Care.
 As of 2006, the group is active and operates a website, though Sarachild is the only original member still active with the group.